jweezy24/760midterm_studying/README.md

 ##### Anomaly Detection

 The goal of anomaly detection is to detect anomalies.
-Yes I know riviting.
+Yes I know riveting.
 But this problem is actually harder than it sounds.
-Although simple to define what the goal is, defining what an anomoly is depends completely on the space you are working in.
+Although simple to define what the goal is, defining what an anomaly is depends completely on the space you are working in.
 An anomaly for a signal processing problem will look completely different than a computer vision anomaly.
 Defining the anomaly to a computer is the most difficult component.